February 5, 2022

 5. How are they different than other FMOs?

-I placed a call and got a call back from someone at the FMO, now we are playing phone tag.
+I placed a call and got a call back from someone at the FMO and waiting for a call back.

 This is one of those, you don't know what you don't know.
 Good thing I like to learn.

 Over the past 2 YEARS (that's right I said years) I have been leisurely studying the VA laws and statues about life insurance, health insurance and annuities.
 It has been fastinating and I learned a lot.

 Well at about the 1.5 year mark I decided to study to become licensed in VA.
 I spent many many weekends studying and took the State test last month and passed it.
 It was interesting because the more I studied the more there was to study.
 When I took the test it was a hog pog of questions many I knew, some I didn't but none the less I passed.
 I will say that you have to study to pass, it wasn't easy, but why would it be because you're dealing with money so they are going to make it a little hard.